vodor001/adt_link_sources/README.md

     3. Copy (`cp -r`) or create symbolic links (`ln -s`) to locate the input files in `/odpt/odtp-input/` in the folder.
     4. Run the tool.
 You can access to the parameters as environemnt variables (i.e. `$PARAMETER_A`)
     5. Manage the output exporting.
 At the end of the component execution all generated output should be located in `/odtp/odtp-output`.
 Copy all output files into this folder.
-4. Describe all the metadata in odtp.yml
+4. Describe all the metadata in `odtp.yml`.
+Please check below for instructions.
 5. Publish your tool in the ODTP Zoo.
+(Temporaly unavailable)

 ### Semantic Validation